Rebecca A. Caley graduated from California State university, Fullerton (B.A. Criminal Justice

-Caley has developed an emphasis in creditor litigation which involves state court trials, bankruptcy litigation, federal and state seizures, and lemon
+Ms. Caley has developed an emphasis in automobile creditor litigation which involves plaintiff

+and defense state court trials, bankruptcy litigation, federal and state seizures and fraudulent

-Caley’s “AV” rating signifies the very highest standard of legal abilities and unquestioned
+Ms. Caley’s “AV” rating signifies the very highest standard of legal abilities and unquestioned

 more experience, and has been admitted to the United States District Courts of California.
 She also provides

 community pro bono services regularly.